-3.6 Ozone Depleting Substances (ODSs) and Other Halocarbon
+3.6 Ozone Depleting-Substances (ODSs) and Other Halocarbon

 A visual assessment for equipment potentially containing ODSs and other halocarbons was conducted.
-Equipment such as refrigerators was observed in the subject building, which contains or is suspected of containing ODSs or other halocarbons.
+MPL observed equipment such as refrigerators and air conditions which contain or are suspected of containing ODSs or other halocarbons.